HOW TO RELEASE TRAPPED ANIMALS

 - All traps must be marked with a number registered with the California Department of Fish and Wildlife (Title 14 CCR Section 465.5 f 1).

-- Anyone (including licensed trappers) proposing to set a trap within 150 yards of a home, must first acquire written consent from surrounding homeowners (Title 14 CCR Section 465.5 g 3).
+- Anyone (including licensed trappers) must first obtain written consent from ALL surrounding homeowners within 150 yards of the proposed trap site (Title 14 CCR Section 465.5 g 3).

 - Relocation is prohibited by law - you cannot transport an animal to another location - for good reasons: